pimeys/emacs-prisma-mode/README.md

 # emacs-prisma-mode
-A quick and dirty emacs major mode for Prisma schemas
+A quick and dirty emacs major mode for Prisma schemas.

+P.S.
+I have quite limited time for this, so I'd be happy for good pull requests if needing features!

 ## Yes :)
 - Syntax hilighting